Why Is My Xfinity Internet Slow? Reasons with 18 Practical Fixes

 Before you try troubleshooting your slow internet, it’s important to test your actual speeds to get a baseline.
 Here are a few quick ways to check your Xfinity internet speeds:

-- Check speed at the modem – To isolate issues, connect a computer directly to your modem via Ethernet cable and run a speed test.
-Compare these results to Wi-Fi speeds.
+• Check speed at the modem – To isolate issues, connect a computer directly to your modem via Ethernet cable and run a speed test.
+Compare these results to Wi‑Fi speeds and check latency numbers.

-- Review your plan details – Log into your Xfinity account and verify the speeds you’re paying for.
+• Review your plan details – Log into your Xfinity account and verify the speeds you’re paying for.
 Compare your speed test results to your plan’s max speeds.
+Many customers now have higher uploads than before due to recent speed upgrades.

 Once you have your actual speeds, if they fall far short of what your plan offers, it’s time to start troubleshooting!